 - for carrying out the other provisions of this section $500,000 for each of fiscal years 2004 through 2008.

-Photo Above: Lifeboat from the Coquille River Life-Saving station in Bandon, Oregon.
+Photo Left and Above: Lifeboat from the Coquille River Life-Saving station in Bandon, Oregon.
 Life-savers trained in all types of conditions, though it was left up to the discretion of the keeper to determine if conditions were too rough to go out.
 The Coquille River crew was particularly bold on this day as they rowed over the river bar.
 In the background is the small steam engine working on the construction of the north jetty at the mouth of the river.
 (Courtesy of U.S. Coast Guard.)